 Not so long ago, I contacted Zan Azlee, the documentary filmmaker, for an interview.
-At that time, he was busy working on the ‘Guide to Afghanistan: The Adventures of a KL-ite’, a series of short documentary videos he’s been regularly posting on his blogs and Youtube channel.
+At that time, he was busy working on the ‘Guide to Afghanistan: The Adventures of a KL-ite’, a series of short documentary videos he’s been regularly posting on his blogs and YouTube channel.
 They were an interesting bunch of videos, and I figured an interview would be in order to find out more about both him and the series.
-I’ve seen him at screenings in and around the Klang Valley, and while he seems like a fun and jovial person, I never really met or got to know hi
+I’ve seen him at screenings in and around the Klang Valley, and while he seems like a fun and jovial person, I never really had the opportunity to know him better.

 Zan is a filmmaker who has been making documentaries for quite a number of years now.
 In addition to that (or vice versa), he also teaches at a private higher education institution, and writes regular columns for The Malaysian Insider.